-Though the Commission's Order dated 29.10.2009 does not require any submissions for the calculation and impact on account of MAT, the petitioner Company has claimed the impact of increased MAT from 8.25% as applicable during the year 2000-01 (i.e. the period when the PPA was not yet executed) and current rate of 16.99% and on this differential component it has worked out the additional cost of 11 to 15.4 p/unit.
-This additional cost is not justified due to reasons that the actual rates of the MAT which have been taken into consideration at the time of working out the cost of Rs.
-2.50/unit has not been supplied.
+Though the Commission's Order dated 29.10.2009 does not require any submission for the calculation and impact on account of MAT, the petitioner Company has claimed the impact of increased MAT from 8.25%, as applicable during the year 2000-01 (i.e. the period when the PPA was not yet executed) and current rate of 16.99% and on this differential component it has worked out the additional cost of paise 11 to paise 15.4 per unit.
+This additional cost is not justified due to reasons that the actual rate of the MAT, which has been taken into consideration at the time of working out the cost of Rs.
+2.50/unit, has not been supplied.
 The Board submits that no justification of taking into account the differential component of MAT as calculated by the Company, at the present rate.